-If you did not convert or roll over an amount to your Roth IRAs in 2008 through 2012, or have a first-time homebuyer distribution, you only need to include the amount from line 25 of your 2012 Form 8606 on
+If you did not convert or roll over an amount to your Roth IRAs in 2009 through 2013, or have a first-time homebuyer distribution, you only need to include the amount from line 25 of your 2013 Form 8606 on line 1 of this form.

 Recapture amount subject to the additional tax on early distributions.

-If you converted or rolled over an amount to your Roth IRAs in 2008 through 2012 and you received an early distribution for 2012, the recapture amount to include on line 1 is the amount, if any, of the early distribution allocated to the taxable portion of your 2008 through 2012 conversions or rollovers.
+If you converted or rolled over an amount to your Roth IRAs in 2009 through 2013 and you received an early distribution for 2013, the recapture amount to include on line 1 is the amount, if any, of the early distribution allocated to the taxable portion of your 2009 through 2013 conversions or rollovers.